University of Tennessee: Rankings

-The University of Tennessee was tied for 46th among public universities and tied for 103rd among national universities in the United States by U.S. News & World Report in its 2022 rankings.
+The University of Tennessee was tied for 49th among public universities and tied for 102nd among "national universities" in the United States by U.S. News & World Report in its 2026 rankings.

-The University of Tennessee was ranked as the most LGBTQ-unfriendly university in the United States by The Princeton Review among all 388 institutions it surveyed for its 2023 rankings.
+The university was also ranked as the most LGBTQ-unfriendly university in the United States by The Princeton Review among all 388 institutions it surveyed for its 2023 rankings.
 The campus Pride Center has been defunded and vandalized several times.

 Research

-The total research endowment of the UT Knoxville campus was $127,983,213 for FY 2006.
+The total research expenditures of the UT Knoxville campus were $324.4M for FY 2022.
 UT Knoxville boasts several faculty who are among the leading contributors to their fields, including Harry McSween, generally recognized as one of the world's leading experts in the study of meteorites and a member of the science team for Mars Pathfinder and later a co-investigator for the Mars Odyssey and Mars Exploration Rovers projects.
-The university also hosts Barry T. Rouse, an international award-winning Distinguished Professor of Microbiology who has conducted multiple NIH-funded studies on the herpes simplex virus (HSV) and who is a leading researcher in his field.
-UT's agricultural research programs are considered to be among the most accomplished in the nation, and the School of Agricultural Sciences and Natural Resources is home to the East Tennessee Clean Fuels Initiative, recognized by the United States Department of Energy as the "best local clean fuels program in America".
+The University of Tennessee ranked 6th in US Department of Energy funding for FY 2021.